vegaprotocol/specs/specs/0043-market-lifecycle.md

 ### Active

 Once the enactment date is reached the market becomes Active.
-This status indicates it is trading via it's normally configured trading mode according to the market framework (continuous trading, frequent batch auction, RFQ, block only, etc.).
+This status indicates it is trading via its normally configured trading mode according to the market framework (continuous trading, frequent batch auction, RFQ, block only, etc.).
 The specification for the trading mode should describe which orders are accepted and how trading proceeds.
-The market can become Expired via a product trigger (for futures, if the trading termination date is reached) and can be temporarily suspended automatically by various monitoring systems ([price monitoring](./0032-price-monitoring.md), [liquidity monitoring](./0035-liquidity-monitoring.md)).
+The market will terminate trading according to a product trigger (for futures, if the trading termination date is reached) and can be temporarily suspended automatically by various monitoring systems ([price monitoring](./0032-price-monitoring.md), [liquidity monitoring](./0035-liquidity-monitoring.md)).
 The market can also be closed via a governance vote (market parameter update) to change the status to closed.

 **Entry:**